 - The State Cannot use the Conviction to Enhance Future Punishment

-Feldman & Royle Pro Bono Initiative
+Expungement Lawyer Pro Bono Initiative

-Each year, the attorneys at Feldman & Royle dedicate free legal service hours to helping those less fortunate or deserving.
+Each year, the expungement lawyers at Feldman & Royle dedicate free legal service hours to helping those less fortunate or deserving.
 As a result, individuals who meet the requirements under A.R.S. § 13-909 may qualify to have their case handled by an attorney at Feldman & Royle at no cost.
 Feel free to call our office to obtain further information about an expungement of your case.

-Expungement Attorney in Arizona
+Expungement Lawyer in Arizona

-- If you apply for a job, you can tell your prospective employer that you have done everything that was required of you, that the event was the result of a past mistake, and that a judge has determined that the conviction should be dismissed.
+- If you apply for a job, you can show your prospective employer that you have done everything that was required of you, that the event was the result of a past mistake, and that a judge has determined that the conviction should be dismissed.
 This is important even when the conviction is a misdemeanor, perhaps a DUI, and your employer wants to know that you have taken steps to turn your life around.